EdJoPaTo/website-stalker-example/systems/starlabs/de/products-byte.md

 Ships

-14 - 15 business days
+7 - 8 business days

 [Includes duties and taxes of , no extra charges on delivery.](#tax)

  Sold out [Learn More](/pages/byte) [Get Notified When Available](#)

- Byte Mk III

- Pre-orders are now open!

-Choose one of the following offers:

-\+ Free worldwide shipping with discount code BYTEBACK
-\+ Free [100% cotton t-shirt](https://starlabs.systems/products/star-labs-stretch-tshirt) with code BYTESTYLE